-&lt;sup>1 I would like to acknowledge the help and support given by Siñot Joseph Palomo, great-grandson of Marcos Untalán, who interviewed by me on July 22, 2020, facilitated most valuable background information of Filomena Untalán, included in this article.
-Also to Ralph Unpingco and Malia A. Ramirez for their valuable time and information of interest to this article.
-Credit is due to Robert A. Underwood and Richard K. Olmo for reading early drafts of this article and contributing with valuable edits and suggestions.
-While I acknowledge the importance of using the official spellings for CHamoru Guam place names like To'to, Hagåtña, or Guåhan, in this article I keep the spelling used on the archival documents of the era in order to retain the original scope of meaning used at the time.
+1 I would like to acknowledge the help and support given by Siñot Joseph Mendiola Palomo, great-grandson of Marcos Untalán, who I interviewed July 22, 2020, and who facilitated valuable background information on Filomena Untalán.
+Also to Raph Unpingco and Malia A. Ramirez for their valuable time and information of interest to this article.
+Credit is due to Richard K. Olmo, Robert A. Underwood, Rosa S. Palomo, and Chris Rasmussen for reading early drafts of this article and contributing with valuable edits and suggestions.
+While I acknowledge the importance of using the official spellings for CHamoru and for place names like Hagåtña or Guåhan, in this article I keep the spelling used on the archival documents of the era in order to retain the original scope of meaning used at the time.

-1600s (Fernanda García de los Arcos, 1996; Mawson, 2016, 2013).
-Throughout the 1800s, owing to a completely different range of circumstances and guided by disparate policies, succeeding Spanish metropolitan administrations transported varying cohorts of political exiles, deportados, convicts, and other prisoners of Spanish or Filipino origin to this archipelago (Madrid, 2006).
+The historical presence of convicts, ex-convicts, and forzados, as referred to in recent academic literature, was a social phenomenon in the Mariana Islands since the Spanish conquest in the late 1600s (Fernanda García de los Arcos, 1996; Mawson, 2016, 2013).2 Throughout the 1800s, owing to a completely different range of circumstances and guided by disparate policies, succeeding Spanish metropolitan administrations transported varying cohorts of political exiles, deportados, convicts, and other prisoners of Spanish or Filipino origin to this archipelago (Madrid, 2006).3

 This article delves into the intricacies of a homicide case perpetrated by convicts in Guam in 1886, drawing from the original archival materials of the ensuing legal trial.
 The investigation not only unveils the limits of solidarity among fellow Filipinos, but also underscores the perils posed by a roaming convict population to the agricultural landscapes tended by local Guam residents.
-Additionally, it offers insights into the nuanced responses of the colonial administration, shedding light on manifold facets of daily life and the surrounding environment in the vicinity of To'to.Moreover, a closer examination of the forensic and judicial procedures that unfolded subsequent to the murder presents a compelling illustration of an early instance of meticulous professional scrutiny.
-This inquisitorial endeavor was orchestrated by a judicious assembly of Spanish, Chamorro, and Filipino protagonists, thereby offering a vivid exemplar of cross-cultural collaboration within the realms of the forensic and judicial domains.
+Additionally, it offers insights into the nuanced responses of the colonial administration, shedding light on manifold facets of daily life and the surrounding environment in the vicinity of To'to.
+Moreover, a closer examination of the forensic and judicial procedures that unfolded subsequent to the murder presents a compelling illustration of an early instance of meticulous professional scrutiny.
+This inquisitorial endeavor was orchestrated by a judicious assembly of Spanish, Chamorro, and Filipino protagonists, thereby offering a vivid exemplar of crosscultural collaboration within the realms of the forensic and judicial domains.